 Students who waive the physical education requirement will be enrolled in an enrichment or elective course offered by the school.
 Placement will be made at the discretion of the principal and on a space available basis.
 Parents will be advised of these options before scheduling the student to participate in physical education.
-This type of exception must be renewed annually.
+The physical education waiver must be renewed annually.